DPD Student Applicants

 - You must be available for all dates of the Dissertation Proposal Development Workshop.

-- Students in CDES, CFANS, CLA, and HHH may apply because their home units have agreed to fund tuition and the summer fellowship.
-Students in CEHD and CSE must confirm — before applying — with their department that it will fund tuition and summer fellowship.
+- Students in CDES, CEHD, CLA, School of Nursing, and HHH can apply directly as their home units have agreed to fund tuition and the summer fellowship.
+Students in CFANS, SPH and CSE must confirm — before applying — with their department that it will fund tuition and summer fellowship.
 Students of other colleges must ask their departments whether they will participate.